ollionorg/gcp-landing-zone/README.md

 # Deploying with GitHub Actions/Cloud Build

-* `REPO_NAME` code is present on GitHub, with Github Actions enabled.
+* `gcf-lz-v2` code is present on GitHub, with Github Actions enabled.
 * GitHub Actions will plan and on success, will submit builds to Cloud Build, depending on the type of workflow defined.
 * Cloud Build will deploy the terraform code accordingly.